Talked

 Accessing counselling for men in Australia

 Every Australian has access to up to 10 sessions with a mental health professional every year through Medicare.
-You will need to speak to your GP first and get put on a mental health treatment plan.
-The Medicare rebates reimburse between $79.95 to $126.50 per session.
-So it can often be much easier and cheaper (even with the rebate) to connect privately with a counsellor.
+You will need to speak to your GP first and get put on a mental health treatment plan (you can speak with our bulk billed GP for MHTP today).
+The Medicare rebates often offer a large reimbursement for patients so it can be much easier and cheaper (even with the rebate) to connect privately with a counsellor.

 It's time to find help; don't go it alone.
 Book a free 15-minute consultation with an experienced counsellor and begin the road to recovery.